dotnet/runtime/docs/design/features/host-download-urls.md

 # URLs host uses to point to download of .NET Core

-When an application fails to start because the right .NET Core components are not available the host includes a URL in the error message which should provide good UX to acquire the necessary installers to make the app work.
+When an application fails to start because the right .NET Core components are not available, the host includes a URL in the error message which should provide good UX to acquire the necessary installers to make the app work.

-The host uses different URLs for different scenarios, these are described in this document.
+The host uses different URLs for different scenarios.
+These different URLs are described in this document.

 ## General install link
 > https://aka.ms/dotnet-download